Book of Revelation: Eastern Orthodox

 Eastern Orthodoxy treats the text as simultaneously describing contemporaneous events (events occurring at the same time) and as prophecy of events to come, for which the contemporaneous events were a form of foreshadowing.
 It rejects attempts to determine, before the fact, if the events of Revelation are occurring by mapping them onto present-day events, taking to heart the Scriptural warning against those who proclaim "He is here!" prematurely.
 Instead, the book is seen as a warning to be spiritually and morally ready for the end times, whenever they may come ("as a thief in the night"), but they will come at the time of God's choosing, not something that can be precipitated nor trivially deduced by mortals.

 Book of Revelation is the only book of the New Testament that is not read during services by the Byzantine Rite Churches, although it is read in the Western Rite Orthodox Parishes, which are under the same bishops as the Byzantine Rite.

+Protestant

+Protestant interpretation of Revelation has not followed a single approach.
+During and after the Reformation, many Protestant interpreters read the book historicistically, identifying its symbols with successive events in church history.
+Other Protestant interpreters have instead read Revelation through preterist, futurist, or idealist frameworks.

+Among modern Protestants, futurist interpretations have been especially influential in some evangelical and dispensational traditions, while idealist and preterist readings are also found among Protestant scholars and churches.